lhmson/SuperSelf/README.md

 Feel free to dive in!
 [Open an issue](https://github.com/lhmson/SuperSelf/issues/new) or submit PRs.

 This project follows the [Contributor Covenant](https://www.contributor-covenant.org/) Code of Conduct.

+## Development

+Some examples of functions to implement, these are plans of us and you to extend the app
+- Scale number of users while keeping the stability of the app (now up to 100)
+- Optimize memory and execution time of functions
+- Message among users (like Messenger)
+- More elements and maps
+- Ranking system, friends,...
+- More items for database
+- Report user stories
+- Users can post articles through censorship
+- Comments, number of likes
+- and many aspects to generate

 ## License